celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 ### ShrEx/ND Protocol

-ShrEx/ND is a pull-based protocol with client-server model, where LNs are clients and BNs/FNs are servers.
+ShrEx/ND is a pull-based protocol with a client-server model, where LNs are clients and BNs/FNs are servers.
-The protocol has only one request-response interaction to get all the data/shares addressed by namespace
+The protocol has only one request-response interaction to get all the data/shares addressed by the namespace.

 The protocol is designed over plain libp2p streams with `/shrex/nd/0.0.1` as the protocol ID.